The Ultimate Guide To Companion Planting With Green Beans

 Here are 5 different images of companion planting with green beans:

-• Image 1: Green beans and tomatoes.
+- Image 1: Green beans and tomatoes.
 Tomatoes are a good companion plant for green beans because they help to deter pests.
 The leaves of tomatoes release a chemical that repels aphids, which are a common pest of green beans.
-Image of Green beans and tomatoes companion planting

-• Image 2: Green beans and carrots.
+- Image 2: Green beans and carrots.
 Carrots are another good companion plant for green beans.
 They help to improve the soil drainage, which is important for green beans, which do not like wet soil.
-Image of Green beans and carrots companion planting

-• Image 3: Green beans and marigolds.
+- Image 3: Green beans and marigolds.
 Marigolds are a good companion plant for many vegetables, including green beans.
 They help to deter pests, such as mosquitoes and nematodes.
-Image of Green beans and marigolds companion planting

-• Image 4: Green beans and nasturtiums.
+- Image 4: Green beans and nasturtiums.
 Nasturtiums are another good companion plant for green beans.
 They help to attract beneficial insects, such as ladybugs, which prey on pests.
-Image of Green beans and nasturtiums companion planting

-• Image 5: Green beans and spinach.
+- Image 5: Green beans and spinach.
 Spinach is a good companion plant for green beans because it grows well in the same conditions.
 They can be planted together in the same row or bed.
-Image of Green beans and spinach companion planting

 Post a Comment for "The Ultimate Guide To Companion Planting With Green Beans"